 The SSW is aware that many students are food insecure.
-Students can access food items in the student facilitated food sharing pantry in the SSW student lounge and PSU food pantry in Smith 047A.
-Additionally, PSU hosts "Harvest Share" in the Park Blocks on the 2nd Monday of every month at 12pm, rain or shine.
-Harvest Share is a partnership between the Committee for Improving Student Food Security and the Oregon Food Bank that brings FREE fresh fruits, vegetables, and other food items to PSU students and the greater PSU community.
-More information on Harvest Share, food assistance, and other community resources is available at the Committee for Improving Student Food Security resources is available at the Committee for Improving Student Food Security resources is available at the Committee for Improving Student Food Security resources is available at the Committee for Improving Student Food Security website.
+Students can access food items in PSU food pantry in Smith 047A, as well as the informal food sharing pantry in the SSW student kitchen.
+Additionally, PSU hosts the "Free Food Market" in the Park Blocks on the 2nd Monday of every month at 12pm, rain or shine.
+The Free Food Market is a partnership between the Committee for Improving Student Food Security and the Oregon Food Bank that brings FREE fresh fruits, vegetables, and other food items to PSU students and the greater PSU community.

+More information on the PSU Food Pantry, the Free Food Market, food assistance, and other community resources is available at the Committee for Improving Student Food Security website.